Breaking down digital barriers for physical and cognitive disabilities

 FAQS

-Physical impairments encompass conditions such as mobility limitations, dexterity challenges, sensory impairments, and chronic pain conditions.
+Physical impairments include mobility limitations, dexterity challenges, sensory impairments, and chronic pain conditions.

 What are assistive devices for physical disabilities?

-Assistive devices are tools that help people with physical disabilities do tasks that might be hard or impossible otherwise.
-These tools include things like wheelchairs, prosthetics, grab bars, and special utensils.
+Assistive devices help people with physical disabilities do tasks that might be hard or impossible.
+These tools include wheelchairs, prosthetics, grab bars, and special utensils.

 How do assistive devices help people with physical disabilities?

-Assistive devices help people with physical disabilities by enhancing their mobility, dexterity, and ability to engage in everyday activities independently, improving their overall quality of life and enabling greater participation in society.
+Assistive devices help people with physical disabilities by enhancing their mobility, skill, and ability to independently engage in everyday activities, improving their overall quality of life, and enabling greater social participation.